-The OM628 engine is an 8-cylinder diesel internal combustion engine in a V-configuration with direct injection and turbocharger, developed and produced by Daimler-Benz for use in Mercedes-Benz mid-range passenger cars.
+The Mercedes OM628 engine is an 8-cylinder diesel engine in a V-configuration with direct injection and turbocharger, developed and produced by Daimler-Benz for use in Mercedes-Benz mid-range passenger cars.
 OM 628 debuted in the summer of 2000 in the Mercedes S 400 CDI S-Class (220 series).

 Also used in the E-Class (W 211) and in the G-Class and M-Class SUVs (W 163).
 The OM628 engine was Daimler-Chrysler’s answer to the rival’s Audi A8 and BMW 740d with their 8-cylinder diesels.
 The engine block and cylinder heads are made of aluminum alloy by sand casting.

 |Cylinder block||aluminum V8|

 |Engine oil capacity, liter||10.5|

 |Fuel consumption, L/100 km (for Mercedes ML 400 CDI 2003)

 |Engine lifespan, km||~300 000|

 - Mercedes E-Class W211 in 2002 – 2005;